UPDATED: MARCH 24, 2023 |

 - WHEN IT HAPPENS TO YOU: Many people believe that if damage hasn’t happened in the past, chances are their home should be just fine.
 Unfortunately, that’s not always the case.
 We’ve all heard the sayings, “Anything that can go wrong will go wrong” and “It’s not a matter of if, but when”.
 I have several clients that I service their home on a weekly basis.
 Most of the time, all goes well and there are no visible abnormalities or areas of concern…until there is!
 I’ve walked into a first floor condo (for a weekly visit) and literally found a steady stream of water dripping from the ceiling onto the tile floor.
 I walked into another home (for a weekly visit) after a client recently departed and saw water flowing out of the house and down the driveway due to a cracked pipe.
 Both visits were for clients that hired us for a weekly service.
 Think about what would have happened if 2-weeks went by without us discovering the damage.
 The damage could have been exponential.

-- TECHNOLOGY: Some prospective home watch clients feel that their Wi-Fi thermostat and video cameras are enough to get them by when they away.
+- TECHNOLOGY: Some prospective home watch clients feel that their Wi-Fi thermostat and video cameras are enough to get them by when they are away.
 While those are very good devices to utilize, they should never replace a trusted home watch professional from visiting your home to conduct a home watch inspection/check.
 Those devices are great if you have a temperature/humidity spike or if there is criminal activity at your home.
 However, those devices won’t know if a significant roof leak was to occur in your back bedroom ceiling.
-If the leak happened today, and we had several days of heavy summer rain, what kind of water damage could be sustained in 7 days or in 14 days?
+If the leak happened today, and we had several days of heavy summer rain, what kind of water damage would be sustained in 7 days or in 14 days?
 Again, this is another reason to utilize a weekly home watch service.

 - Don’t think that damage cannot happen in your home just because it hasn’t in the past.